-In China my vocabulary is distressingly peppered with classic expressions from the Maoist era, like “not taking a single needle or thread from the masses”.
-My Chinese colleagues have been known to exclaim, “Steve, you sound like a bloody village chief from the 1950s!”
+In China my vocabulary—acquired at a time when the commune system was still a recent memory—is absurdly peppered with classic expressions from the Maoist era, like “not taking a single needle or thread from the masses”.
+My Chinese colleagues have been known to exclaim, “Steve, you sound like a bloody village Party Secretary from the 1950s!”

 Of course my usage (like much convoluted Oxbridge-speak) is partly satirical—but only partly.